 Protecting against pollution

-PFAS is a group of chemicals that have been used in a range of industrial and consumer products for many decades, including fire-fighting foams.
+PFAS (Per- and polyfluoroalkyl substances) is a group of chemicals that have been used in a range of industrial and consumer products for many decades, including fire-fighting foams.
 There is an increasing move away from these chemicals because they may pose a potential risk to human health and the environment.
-We have installed aviation accredited PFAS free fire-fighting foam in the majority of Qantas Group sites and we plan to complete the remaining sites by the end of 2018, making us the first major Australian airline to do so.
+As part of our movement away from PFAS, we have installed aviation accredited PFAS free fire-fighting foam in the majority of Qantas Group sites.

 All Qantas aircrafts meet or exceed the International Civil Aviation Organization’s (ICAO) aircraft noise pollution standards.
 The Qantas Group approach to aircraft noise pollution management is consistent with four elements that have been recommended by ICAO, the international body responsible for setting and recommending aircraft noise standards and practices.

 National Pollutant Inventory